Monsta X discography

-South Korean boy group Monsta X had released nine studio albums, one reissue, twelve extended plays, and forty-seven singles.
-They also participated in singing three soundtracks for various K-dramas, three soundtracks for web based reality shows, one soundtrack for an animated film, and one soundtrack for a mobile game.
+South Korean boy group Monsta X had released nine studio albums, one reissue, one compilation album, twelve extended plays, and forty-seven singles.
+They also participated in singing three soundtracks for various K-dramas, three soundtracks for web based reality shows, two soundtracks for animated films, and one soundtrack for a mobile game.

 Produced and managed by Starship Entertainment, they debuted on May 14, 2015 with their extended play Trespass, which peaked at no. 5 on the Gaon Album Chart.
 The title track "Trespass" peaked at no. 148 on the Gaon Digital Chart.

-Monsta X's second extended play Rush was released in September 2015, which contained the group's second lead single of the same name "Rush" and the follow-up single "Hero".
+Monsta X's second extended play Rush was released in September 2015, which contained the group's second lead single of the same name and the follow-up single "Hero".

 In 2016, the group released two parts of their The Clan series.
 Their third extended play The Clan Pt.
 1 Lost was released in May 2016 and their fourth extended play The Clan Pt.
 2 Guilty was released in October 2016.

 In March 2017, The Clan Pt.
 2.5: The Final Chapter, the group's first studio album and the final part of The Clan series was released.
 The lead single "Beautiful" peaked at no. 4 on the weekly Billboard World Digital Song Sales chart.
 The album was later re-released as Shine Forever and peaked at no. 1 on the weekly Gaon Album Chart.
 They released their fifth extended play The Code which included the lead single "Dramarama" in November 2017.
 The EP peaked at no. 1 on the weekly Gaon Album Chart and resulted in the group's first music show win for "Dramarama".

 The group's second studio album was released in two parts: Take.1 Are You There? in 2018 and Take.2 We Are Here in 2019.
 In 2018, the group released their first Japanese-language album Piece, their second Japanese-language album Phenomenon in 2019, and their third Japanese-language album Flavors of Love in 2021.

-In February 2020, the group released their first all-English album All About Luv, which debuted at no. 5 and no. 7 on the weekly US Billboard 200 and US Rolling Stone Top 200, respectively.
-The group released their second all-English album The Dreaming in December 2021.
+In February 2020, the group released their first all-English studio album All About Luv, which debuted at no. 5 and no. 7 on the weekly Billboard 200 and Rolling Stone Top 200, respectively.
+The group released their second all-English studio album The Dreaming in December 2021.

 Monsta X has singles in multiple languages other than Korean, just like their first Japanese-language single "Hero" that peaked at no. 2 on the weekly Oricon Singles Chart, and various 2019 collaborations, including Steve Aoki, for the English-language song "Play It Cool", and Sebastián Yatra, for the Spanish and English-language song "Magnetic".